-Inspired by the excellent French Desserts recipe book, this tarte tatin recipe is one I’ve come back to time and time again.
+Inspired by the excellent French Desserts recipe book, this is a recipe I’ve come back to time and time again.
 You’ll need a tarte tatin tin, which you can use directly on your hob.
 The benefit of this is you can stew the apples in butter and sugar in the tin, then cover with pastry and put in the oven.

 Once removed and flipped the right way up you have a dessert with pastry which is part crunchy, part chewy, soft apples and sticky caramel.
 Add a little creme fraiche and you can’t get a more indulgent!

 This recipe uses an 8-9 inch x 2 inch tart tatin tin, which you can buy in the baking area of my shop!